-As regards the wind farms with a production license within the SIA, they amount to 45 wind farms (including the studied one) in the licensing stage under production (production license) (Map 102).
+As regards the wind farms with a production license within the SIA, they amount to 43 wind farms (including the studied one) in the licensing stage under production (production license) (Map 102).
 Note, since of all the above wind farms, some are partially located within or on the boundaries of the synergistic impact study area, both the area of the production license blocks of the above wind farms located within the SIA will be counted in the analysis and assessment of synergistic impacts, and the total number of wind turbines located within it.
-Thus, out of the total of 3.463,95 ha, an area which constitutes the total of the production license blocks of the 45 wind turbines (including the one under study) placed either within, or partially within, or within the boundaries of the synergistic impact study area, 3.023,85 ha are located within the study area, while of the total 160 wind turbines that make up the above mentioned wind turbines (including the noise the project under study), 146 are located within the synergistic impact study area.
+Thus, out of the total of 3,162.4 ha, an area which constitutes the total of the production license blocks of the 43 wind turbines (including the one under study) placed either within, or partially within, or within the study area, while of the total 176 wind turbines that make up the above mentioned wind turbines (including the 10 wind turbines of the project under study), 166 are located within the synergistic impact study area.